gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 3. Sails.js installation

-<a href="http://quizwars.herokuapp.com/">Quiz Wars</a> is based on <a href="http://https//github.com/balderdashy/sails">Sails v0.10</a>.
-Simply <a href="http://sailsjs.org/#/getStartedhttp://">follow the official Sails.js tutorial</a> to install Node.js in your preferred operating system.
+Quiz Wars is based on Sails v0.10.
+Simply [follow the official Sails.js tutorial](http://sailsjs.org/#/getStarted) to install Node.js in your preferred operating system.

 Once you have Node.js installed, proceed to install Sails.js by typing the following in your console.
 Note: in Windows you don't need to use "sudo"